High School Living History Project

 The Power of Stories

-The HHREC GenerationsForward Speakers and students who worked with them to present their stories about the Holocaust this year included:
+The HHREC GenerationsForward Speakers and students who presented stories about the Holocaust this year.
+Pictured from L to R included:

 The program was organized and led by Jeanne Claire Cotnoir, HHREC Coordinator of Student Programming.

-One of the highlights of this year's Living History Project was a presentation by Elden Agee, who wrote this poem:
+One of the highlights of the 2015 Living History Project was a presentation by Elden Agee, who wrote this poem:

 “We Stand”